cjpais/buzzard-bot/README.md

 There are multiple ways to run the bot.

-You can either run it on the "main" or "test" branch of BUZZARD
+You can either run it on the "main" or "test" branch of BUZZARD.
+You will also need to point it at your cloned BUZZARD Repo.

-* "main" - `python3 src/bot.py main`
+* "main" - `python3 src/bot.py main <BUZZARD_REPO_PATH>`
-* "test" - `python3 src/bot.py test`
+* "test" - `python3 src/bot.py test <BUZZARD_REPO_PATH>`

 ## Set-Up the Bot in Telegram Channel